PoojaChennakesavan/CODTECHINTERNSHIP-Task1/README.md

 OVERVIEW OF THE PROJECT

-PROJECT: A Simple Calculator using Python
+PROJECT: STUDENT GRADE TRACKER SYSTEM

 1. PROJECT DESCRIPTION:
 The Student Grade Tracker is a Python-based application designed to help teachers or educators manage student grades efficiently.
 It allows users to: